 It is our goal to produce high quality drinking water that is not only safe to drink but is aesthetically pleasing as well.
 We closely monitor our source water for algae and taste and odor compounds and utilize treatment techniques such as activated carbon adsorption and advanced oxidation by ozone to minimize the unpleasant taste and odors.
 However at times, levels of taste and odor compounds can be high enough that our water treatment processes cannot remove 100% of the unpleasant taste and odor from our finished drinking water.

-Future plans for the installation of an intake aeration system as well as upgrades included as part of the current construction project at the Cary/Apex Water Treatment Facility will contribute to further improvements to reduce the frequency of taste and odor detected by our customers.
+The Town installed an intake aeration system in 2017 and we continually plan for additional upgrades to the Cary/Apex Water Treatment Facility that will further reduce the frequency of taste and odors detected by our customers.

 How long will the taste and odor last?